Classified Employee Evaluations

 The reviewer should respond in writing to the employee within 5 workdays.
 The reviewer has final authority to determine the overall performance level rating and appropriate evaluation comments.
 Other options available to the employee include requesting an informal discussion or mediation, attaching comments as an attachment to the evaluation, or initiating a formal grievance.

-Complete and discuss the Work Description/Performance Plan, Parts I-IV of the EWP for the upcoming performance cycle with employee, using the guidelines provided in a separate document.
-Obtain signatures on Part IV, and send to Human Resources.
+Complete and discuss the Employee Work Plan for the upcoming performance cycle with employee, using the guidelines provided in a separate document.
+Obtain signatures and send to Human Resources.